hjson/grunt-hjson/README.md

 [![Build Status](https://img.shields.io/travis/laktak/grunt-hjson.svg?style=flat-square)](http://travis-ci.org/laktak/grunt-hjson)
 [![NPM version](https://img.shields.io/npm/v/grunt-hjson.svg?style=flat-square)](http://www.npmjs.com/package/grunt-hjson)

-Hjson to/from JSON convert plugin for grunt.
+Hjson plugin for grunt, converts from and to JSON.

-Hjson, the Human JSON.
+[Hjson](http://hjson.org), the Human JSON.
 A configuration file format that caters to humans and helps reduce the errors they make.

 It supports `#`, `//` and `/**/` style comments as well as avoiding trailing/missing comma and other mistakes.
-For details and syntax see http://laktak.github.io/hjson.
+For details and syntax see [hjson.org](http://hjson.org).

 ## Usage